OpenSenecaAI/openseneca/README.md

 The opensource library to orchestrate all LLMs around the world (and save money).

-_OpenSeneca is in active development, it is not (as yet) ready for production, and some method and library signatures may change in future versions._
+_OpenSeneca is in active development, it is not (for now) ready for production, and something important in the code may change in future versions._

 ---